Bato803/deeplearning.ai/Improving Deep Neural Network Hyperparameter tuning, Regularization and Optimization/notes.md

         Alternative: np.sqrt(2/(n^{l-1}+n^{l}))
   4. When we do the numeric difference gradient checking, if epsilon is the order of 10^{-7}, then if the difference between the numeric and BP is the order of 10^{-7}, that's good.
 If it's the order of 10^{-3}, that's bad!!

+  5. Implement Gradient Checking without Dropout!

+  6. Train the network for some time so that w, b can wander away from zero.
+And then do gradient checking.